rankutah/blog/sites/rank-utah/content/utah-local-seo-strategy.md

 Avoid “shortcut” link tactics.
 They can create short-term gains but long-term problems.

-### 5) What usually affects local rankings
+### 4) What affects local rankings

-Local SEO often comes down to three things:
+Local visibility comes down to three things:

 - **Match** (relevance): do your pages and Google Business Profile match what someone searched?
-- **Trust** (prominence): do reviews, links, and mentions show that you’re a legit business?
+- **Trust** (prominence): do links and mentions show that you’re a legit business?
 - **Distance** (proximity): how close is the searcher to your location?

 You can’t control distance, but you can improve match and trust.

 ### Next step

-If you want help applying this strategy (website + local SEO), visit [Clear Presence in Utah](https://clearpresence.io/locations/pleasant-grove-ut/) or reach out on the [contact page](/contact).
+If you want help applying this strategy (website + local marketing), visit [Clear Presence in Utah](https://clearpresence.io/locations/pleasant-grove-ut/) or reach out on the [contact page](/contact).